apache/causeway-site/content/contributors/applying-patches.md

 ## Patch files

-If a patch file has been povided, then it can be applied using command line tools.
+If a patch file has been provided, then it can be applied using command line tools.

+### Inspect the patch

 First, take a look at what changes are in the patch.
 You can do this easily with `git apply`